Stochastic approximations to the Pitman-Yor process: Introduction

 The rest of the paper is organized as follows.
 In Section~\ref{sec:2}, we derive the asymptotic distribution of $\tau(\epsilon)$ and explain how to use it to simulate from the $\epsilon$-PY process.
 Section~\ref{sec:3} reports a simulation study on the distribution of $\tau(\epsilon)$ and on functionals of the $\epsilon$-PY process.
-In Section \ref{sec:4}, to help the understanding and gain additional insight on the asymptotic distribution, we highlight the connections of $\tau(\epsilon)$ with PitmanÕs theory on random partition structures.
-Finally, in Section \ref{appendix:devroye}, we describe Devroye's algorithm for generating from a polynomially tilted positive stable random variable.
+In Section \ref{sec:4}, to help the understanding and gain additional insight on the asymptotic distribution, we highlight the connections of $\tau(\epsilon)$ with Pitman's theory on random partition structures.
+We conclude with a discussion of open problems in Section \ref{sec:5}.
+The details of Devroye's algorithm for generating from a polynomially tilted positive stable random variable are given in Appendix \ref{appendix:devroye}.